ramp-kits/bike_counters_skore/README.md

 - skore: [GitHub repository](https://github.com/probabl-ai/skore), [documentation](https://skore.probabl.ai/), [demo videos](https://youtube.com/playlist?list=PLSIzlWDI17bTpixfFkooxLpbz4DNQcam3)
 - skrub: [GitHub repository](https://github.com/skrub-data/skrub), [documentation](https://skrub-data.org/stable/)

-## Getting started
+## Setup

+1. First of all, fork and clone this GitHub repository.

 ### Install

-To run a submission and the notebook you will need the dependencies listed in `requirements.txt`.
+To run a submission and the notebook, you will need the dependencies listed in `requirements.txt`.

 For that, it is recommended to create a new environment for this project and to install those dependencies inside this new environment.

-1. You can create a new conda environement named `ramp-bike-skore` using:
+2. You can create a new conda environement named `ramp-bike-skore` using:
    ```bash
    conda create --name ramp-bike-skore python=3.12
    ```

-2. Then, use this new environment install the dependencies in it using pip:
+3. Then, use this new environment install the dependencies in it using pip:
    ```
    conda activate ramp-bike-skore
    pip install -r requirements.txt